RickKotlarz/Security-Copilot-Plugins-dev/Prompt Engineering Workshop/Module 2 - Standardizing Responses with Markdown/readme.md

 ![Image](./images/001_prompt_no_Markdown.png)

-### Formatting as a table with AskGPT
+### Formatting as a table

-To modify the default output, we can use the /AskGPT skill and instruct the model to take no action other than reading the instructions.
-Then, specify that subsequent outputs should follow the provided Markdown format.
-Keep in mind that this will not reformat existing results; the instruction must be set **before** the prompt for which you want to change the output format.
+The /AskGPT skill bypasses plugins and interacts directly with the underlying LLM.
+We can use it to provide instructions that modify the default output format.
+Since we'll be submitting follow-up prompts, start by instructing it to take no action except to read the instructions.
+Then, specify that all subsequent outputs should follow the provided Markdown format.

+Note that this will not reformat existing results the instruction must be given **before** the prompt you want to affect.

 ```
 /AskGPT No action is needed at this time, simply review the following instructions and respond with 'Ready!'.
 Instructions: All additional responses will be formatted to conform to the following Markdown example.